diegoperini/py-common-scheduling-algorithms/README.md

 * Deferrable: Deferrable Server
 * Sporadic: Sporadic Server

 Task execution is simulated via verbose messages.
-Prepare your tasks using the inputs and modify relevant print lines with your code to apply scheduling.
+Prepare your tasks using the input files and modify relevant print lines with your code to apply scheduling.

 ## FILE STRUCTURE